 USB Microphone Buyer’s Guide

-Are you shopping for your first USB mic?
-That’s okay.
-Understanding the different aspects you need to check when seeking out the best sound quality can be difficult, and a single company name won’t always tell you much about the quality of a mic.
-But keep reading to level up your knowledge and shop for a mic with more confidence.
+Shopping for your first USB mic?
+Understanding the different factors you need to check when seeking out the best sound quality can be difficult, and a simple company name won’t always tell you much about the quality of a mic.
+Read on to level up your knowledge to help you shop for a mic with more confidence.

 Any device that records or plays music is going to need to deliver audio across the frequency response range.
 A higher number does a better job of detecting higher pitch sounds, while a lower number represents bass and other low frequencies.
 The human hearing range is 20 hertz to 20,000 hertz (or 20 kilohertz), but if you’re just recording a podcast or a video, chances are you don’t need a mic that covers the whole frequency response range, since the human voice falls squarely in the middle of the frequency response scale.

-If you’re looking to record music or have a wider range of sounds available to you, you should concern yourself a bit more with having a wide range.
-What’s more importance is the consistency of scale for the frequency response level.
+If you’re looking to record music or simply have a wider range of sounds available to you, you should concern yourself a bit more with having a wider range.
+What’s most important is the consistency of scale for the frequency response level.
 If you really want to find the most consistent mic on the market, you can easily track down a frequency response scale for most of these mics.

 One of the biggest advantages of USB mics is that they don’t have to rely on the sound card in your computer at all.
 Instead, they essentially serve as their own sound card, and the recording resolution provides you with an understanding of the quality of the recording you can expect with a given mic.

 Bit depth also determines the highest frequency response range possible.
-With a 16 bit mic, you can expect a maximum frequency of 192 KHz, while a 16 bit mic can offer about 44 KHz.
+With a 16-bit mic, you can expect a maximum frequency of 192 KHz, while a 16-bit mic can offer about 44 KHz.
 In either case, this goes well beyond the range for human hearing, but that also creates denser audio with a better sound stage.
-Will that have a major impact on the quality of your audio?
-That depends, but it probably doesn’t need to be a big concern unless you’re trying to produce professional level music.
+Whether that will have a major impact on the quality of your audio depends on the situation, but it probably doesn’t need to be a big concern unless you’re trying to produce professional-level music.

-- Hypercardioid tighten the sound coverage and block out the majority of background noise present.
+- Hypercardioids tighten the sound coverage and block out the majority of background noise.
 For that reason, they’re often used for recording instruments or vocals.

 - Bidirectional mics pick up the sound coming from opposite directions with each direction focused tightly.
 As a result, they’re an optimal choice when recording interviews in a single room.